yk-liu/yk-liu.github.io/dataset/scene.md

 ## Robot and Sensors

-The data is collected by a wheeled robot moving at human walking speed or slower.
+The data were collected by a wheeled robot moving at human walking speed or slower.
 The primary sensors include a RealSense D435i camera and a RealSense T265 camera, both mounted at a fixed height of about 1m.
 The color images and depth images from D435i are recommended for monocular/RGB-D algorithms, while the dual fisheye images from T265 are recommended for stereo algorithms.
 Both provide IMU measurements with hardware synchronization with corresponding images.
-Odometry data from wheel encoders will also be provided.
+Odometry data from wheel encoders are also be provided.

 [![robot](robot.png "The robot for data collection")](robot.png)